 Luckily, the city of Homestead, about an hour’s drive from Miami, has created an opportunity to visit the park free of charge!
 Take their free guided trolley ride from Historic Downtown Homestead to Everglades National Park!

 Want to see a movie with your family?
 From October to May, head to SoundScape Park at the New World Center in South Beach for the Soundscape Cinema Series, which features free movies on the lawn on Wednesday nights at 8 p.m!

-So sup a blanket, a picnic basket filled with snacks and drinks, and settle in for a night of watching movies underneath the stars!
+So sup a blanket and a picnic basket filled with snacks and drinks, and settle for a night of watching movies underneath the stars!
 Enjoy a classic while admiring Frank Gehry’s architecture in the 2.5-acre public park!

 In addition, the park hosts free WALLCAST Concerts on select dates, where you can witness a free performance by the New World Symphony on a sky-high, 7,000-square-foot projection wall!

 Please note that the show runs from October to June.